j-berg-au/BOUNDLESS/content/Notes.md

 - Odd jobs (for Coin)
 - Work on a Project
 - Find information
+- Research a crafting recipe
 - Add a "Montage" feel to it
 ##### Crafting
 - Does crafting require ingredients?
+No, just Essence.
 ##### Exploration?
 # Storymaster
 ##### Combat Building